magore/hp85disk/release/windows/README.md

         * You will see a line that says **#define BAUDRATE	19200** around line 140 in the file
         * **Change this to 115200**
         * This will speed up programming of the hP85disk project
-    * Pick the Arduino Baord you have - example **Arduino Nano 3.0**
+    * Pick the Arduino Board you have - example **Arduino Nano 3.0**
       * **Tools -> Board ->Arduino Nano**
-    * Continue with sutup and programming Instructions: https://www.arduino.cc/en/Tutorial/ArduinoISP
+    * Continue with setup and programming Instructions: https://www.arduino.cc/en/Tutorial/ArduinoISP

-  * Arduino as ISP header pinout
+  * Arduino as ISP header pin-out
     * When connecting the pin numbers must match
-    * **Hint** if you are using a 6 wire connector instead of jumpters wires they typically have an arrow marking pin 1
+    * **Hint** if you are using a 6 wire connector instead of jumpers wires they typically have an arrow marking pin 1
 <pre>
        Arduino Pin  hp85disk ISP header Pin
        D12          1